seapagan/bundle-repo/README-cratesio.md

 bundlerepo user_name/repo_name --model gpt3.5
 ```

-Valid models are `gpt4o`, `gpt4`, `gpt3.5`, `gpt3` and `gpt2`.
+Valid models are `gpt4o`, `gpt4`, `gpt3.5`, `gpt3`, `gpt2` and `deepseek`.
 It is important
 to use the correct model, as the token count is vastly different between the 3
 and 4 series models.

-Only OpenAI models are supported at this time, since the code uses the
-`tiktoken` library from OpenAI to count the tokens.
-I may add support for other
-models in the future, if I can find a decent library that supports them.
+The tool supports both OpenAI models (using the `tiktoken` library) and the DeepSeek model.

-Currently, the count returned by this tool is identical to that returned by
+For OpenAI models, the count returned by this tool is identical to that returned by
 their [web app](https://platform.openai.com/tokenizer).

+For the DeepSeek model, the tool uses the official DeepSeek tokenizer specs
+from [here](https://api-docs.deepseek.com/quick_start/token_usage) to ensure accurate
+token counts.

+Claude models are not currently supported as Anthropic has not released their tokenizer
+specifications.
+Support may be added in the future if they release a public tokenizer.

 ### GitHub Token